How to Avoid Digital Entrepreneur Burnout: Tips from a Digital Wellness Coach

 The digital business (aka busyness) world can be extra noisy.
 There’s always something to do, read, watch, and keep up with.
 Working in the digital space means that we’re always connected—and open for constant disruptions.

 We have a constant stream of pings and flashing lights for notifications disrupting us throughout the day.
-They come at us from all directions: emails, Slack, social media, WhatsApp, and from the multitude of other apps on our phones.
+They come at us from all directions: emails, Slack, social media, WhatsApp, and from the other apps on our phones.

 Practicing mindfulness allows entrepreneurs to get the mental clarity and increased brain capacity needed to do their work—without being constantly disrupted.